 Researchers say that on average, every person who has COVID-19 will pass it on to 2 or 2.5 others.
 One study says that number is even higher, with one sick person infecting between 4.7 and 6.6 others.

-Research has found that although children tend to get infected with the coronavirus less often and have milder symptoms than adults, they can still catch and spread it.
+Although children tend to get infected with the coronavirus less often and have milder symptoms than adults, they can still catch and spread it.
 Some have become seriously ill and even died.

 Can I Get Infected From Delivery Food, Packages, or Groceries?